lkraav/trac-hacks/tracwikiprintplugin/trunk/README.md

 ### PDF Page

-The wiki page is exported as a PDF file.
+`PDF Page` creates a PDF file out of the wiki page, with no cover page.
+Styles will be used from the style page defined in the global configuration set with the administration panel.

-The global configuration set with the administration panel is used while exporting.
+Table of contents macros in the wiki page like `[[PageOutline()]]` or others are not stripped from the page.

 ### PDF Page (custom settings)

 The wiki page is exported as a PDF file.
 This is like normal `PDF Page` export but it is possible to override the global configuration while generating the PDF file.
-A settings page like a "print dialog" is presented to the user before the actual export happens.
+A settings page similar to a "print dialog" is presented to the user before the actual export happens.

 ### PDF Book

-A PDF book is created from the wiki page.
-While exporting the book the user is presented with a settings page to specify a cover page and whether a table of contents should be added.
-Styling may be changed by selecting an appropriate style page.
+This will create a book-like PDF document.
+While exporting the user is presented with a settings page to specify a cover page and whether a table of contents should be added.
+Styling may be changed by selecting one of the available style page.
+The cover page used for the book may be any wiki page.

-The cover page may be any wiki page.
+Common table of contents macros in the wiki page like `[[PageOutline()]]` or `[[TracGuideToc()]]` are removed from each wiki page.

 ### PdfBook makro